Harry Wendelken

-Harry Wendelken (born 18 December 2001) is a Britsh tennis player.
-He has a career-high singles ranking of world No. 323 achieved on 10 November 2025 and a doubles ranking of No. 245 achieved on 3 November 2025.
+Harry Wendelken (born 18 December 2001) is a British tennis player.
+He has a career-high singles ranking of world No. 175 achieved on 14 September 2026 and a doubles ranking of No. 240 achieved on 6 April 2026.

 Early life

-Born to parents Kevin and Kim Wendelken, he was raised in Horseheath in Cambridgeshire, Wendelken was schooled at Linton Village College before changing to Culford School in Bury St Edmunds in 2015.
+Originally from Horseheath in Cambridgeshire, Wendelken attended Linton Village College in nearby Linton.
+To aid his tennis development, he switched to Culford School in 2015.

 Career

 2018: Juniors

 Given wildcards into the junior competitions at the 2018 Wimbledon Championships, he lost in the first round of the singles to Argentine Juan Manuel Cerundolo but reached the semifinals of the Wimbledon Juniors Boys’ Doubles alongside James Story before losing in two tie-breaks to eventual winners Yankı Erel and Otto Virtanen.
 Shortly afterwards he moved his base to the Good to Great Academy, near Stockholm in Sweden.

 2020-2023: Turned Pro

 in February 2022, after turning pro, Wendelken reached his first $25,000 ITF Tour final as a wildcard entrant into a tournament in Shrewsbury where he was defeated by compatriot Alastair Gray.

 After overcoming illness and injury Wendelken had success on the British tour in 2022.

 In September, Wendelken and Benjamin Hannestad were unseeded but won an ITF doubles title in Sintra Portugal.

 In June 2023, Wendelken defeated the higher ranked Li Tu and Pierre-Hugues Herbert to qualify for the Surbiton Trophy main singles draw.
 In the first round he lost to Bu Yunchaokete.
 That month, he made his debut in qualifying for a Grand Slam tournament at the 2023 Wimbledon Championships, losing to world No. 254 Matteo Gigante in straight sets.